I'm going to share all about BSMD programs and how you can use them to streamline your path towards becoming a doctor.

 How is this possible?

 To get into many combined BSMD programs you will have to be an exceptional high school student who may have even taken AP courses in high school.
-What some colleges will do is give you credit for this coursework allowing you to move into upper-division classes ultimately meaning you can graduate sooner.
+What some colleges will do is give you credit for this coursework allowing you to move into upper-division classes ultimately allowing you to graduate sooner.

 In other cases, you'll just have to work harder during your undergraduate portion of your BS/MD program.
-Working harder may entail taking a heavier courseload than your peers.
+Working harder may mean taking a heavier courseload compared to your peers.
 Or it may mean taking classes over the summer.

-You are going to need to get in a lot of classes in a compressed period of time so you can move onto medical school 1 or 2 years sooner than the typical premed student.
+At the end of the day you are going to need to get in a lot of classes in a compressed timeframe so you can move start medical school 1 or 2 years sooner than the typical premed student.

 This is why I always counsel students to choose a college that they'll be happy to attend regardless of their medical school aspirations.
 You want to be proud of where you go to college and not think of it as a means to an end.